kaila-spraguemcrae/FriendLetter.Solution/README.md

 #### To clone (my prefered method):
 1. Push the green 'Clone' button and copy the URL.
-2. Open Terminal or GitBash and input the command: `git clone https://github.com/kaila-spraguemcrae/FINISH-URL`
+2. Open Terminal or GitBash and input the command: `git clone https://github.com/kaila-spraguemcrae/FriendLetter.Solution`
 3. To view the code, open the copied directory with Visual Studio Code or your preferred text editor by inputing the command `code .` in your terminal.

 #### Running/viewing application:

-1. Once you have opened the code in your preferred text editor you will need to navigate to the 'PROJNAME' folder (`cd PROJNAME`) in the command line and run `dotnet run`.
+1. Once you have opened the code in your preferred text editor you will need to navigate to the 'FriendLetter' folder (`cd FriendLetter`) in the command line and run `dotnet run`.
 2. At this point the console application should run as expected.

-#### Running tests:

-1. To run MS tests you will need to navigate to the 'PROJNAME.Tests' folder (`cd PROJNAME.Tests`) in the command line and then run `dotnet restore`.
-2. You should now see 'obj' folders in both the 'PROJNAME.Tests' folder and 'PROJNAME' folder.
-3. At this point you should be able to successfully run `dotnet test` in the command line (keep in mind you should still be in the PROJNAME.Tests folder).

 --------------------------